In English

 Capela Dourada

-Address: Altura da Rua Siqueira Campos, R. do Imperador Pedro II, S/N – Santo Antônio
+Address: Altura da Rua Siqueira Campos, R. do Imperador Pedro II, S/N – Santo Antônio.

 Basilica and Convent of Nossa Senhora do Carmo